vixxi77/vixxi77/README.md

 ## ....

-*I like C/embedded/systems/linux/backend (Go&Rust&C++ I want to learn)\
+* I like C/embedded/systems/linux/backend (Go&Rust&C++ I want to learn)\
-*Oh yeah i also like telemetry data traveling through the network\
+* Oh yeah i also like telemetry data traveling through the network\
--OH yeah also I forgot, I like making devices communicate with eachother be it via internet or radio
+- OH yeah also I forgot, I like making devices communicate with eachother be it via internet or radio
 - I like to spy on satellites that fly over my head
 - [RF/Embedded(Linux)/Backend/C/C++/Rust/Go/C#/.NET/ESP32/STM32/OpenWRT/x86]
 <!--